jkarl/COTS_GPS_Collars/firmware/MSR1-R3/readme.md

 # Creating a better fence project
 ## GPS tracking collar revision

 This revision of the GPS tracking collar is intended to simplify and streamline creation of more collars.
-The design focused on battery life, cost, and easy of assembly.
+The design focused on battery life, cost, and ease of assembly.
 In the following you'll find the parts used for this project, and the steps taken to achieve a working unit.

 There are now multiple version of this project.
 While they all accomplish the same task in the same way, they look slightly different.
 The first revision has